mina-fayazi/FullStackOpen/part2/README.md

 ### 2.19\*: Data for Countries, step 2
 - Enhance the country list functionality by adding a `Show` button next to each country's name in the filtered list.

+### 2.20\*: Data for Countries, step 3
+- Extend the country details view by integrating real-time weather data for the capital city using the OpenWeatherMap API.